monsterlimo/gpconnect/pages/overview/overview_clinical.md

 ## Capabilities ##

+A capability uses GP Connect APIs to focus on a particular area of general practice.
+Capabilities are organised within 'capability packs', which include:

+ - Foundations - covers the basic API requirements and prerequisites needed to use the GP Connect APIs
+ - Appointment Management - enable end users to book and manage GP practice appointments held in any of the four GP principal practice systems
+ - Access Record HTML
+ - Access Record Structured - enables a system to consume a patient’s GP record in a machine-readable format, removing the need to transcribe information from one system to another
+ - Task Management
+ - Unstructured Writeback

-rewrite this bit A capability is an area of focus for the GP Connect APIs.
-There are several [initial capabilities defined](overview_priority_capabilities.html).
+HTML re are several [initial capabilities defined](overview_priority_capabilities.html).

+## GP Connect Model ##

+space for image

 ## Pathways ##